bchardim/openshift-workshop/README.md

 openshift-ansible-3.11.161-2.git.5.029d67f.el7.noarch
 ```

-* Modify cluster inventory in order to reflect the new package and image versions.
+* On bastion node modify cluster inventory in order to reflect the new package and image versions.

 ```bash
 $ cat hosts